DISCLAIMER: This English version is translated from the original French. In case of any discrepancy, the French version shall prevail.

 Lomier Complex 1b (pPlom1b): Charnockitic gneiss

-The Lomier Complex is a 10 to 15 km wide N-S strip spanning more than 200 km long along the Quebec-Labrador border.
-It is limited by the Lac Pilliamet Shear Zone (LPSZ) in the west and the Abloviak Shear Zone (ASZ) in the east.
-In the northern part of the southeastern Churchill Province, the LPSZ converges to the ASZ, which then turns WNW in that area.
-The Lomier Complex then pinches at the junction of the two shear zones.
+The Lomier Complex is a 10 to 15 km wide N-S strip spanning more than 200 km long along the Québec-Labrador border.
+It is limited by the ZCpil to the west and the ZCabl to the east.
+In the northern part of the Falcoz Lithotectonic Domain, the ZCpil converges with the ZCabl, which then branches off to the west-northwest in this area.
+The Lomier Complex then occurs at the junction of the two shear zones.
 Only a few bands of supracrustal rocks assigned to the Koroc River Suite are present in the ZCabl at the northern end of the Falcoz Domain.
 The gneiss units cover an area of ~772 km2 within the Falcoz Domain.
 Specifically, units pPlom1 and pPlom2 occupy ~274 km2 and ~238 km2 respectively, while subunits pPlom1a and pPlom1b cover an area of ~130 km2 each.

-|Unit||Sample Number||Isotopic System||Mineral||Crystallization Age (Ma)||(+)||(-)||Metamorphic Age (Ma)||(+)||(-)||Reference(s)|
+|Unit||Sample Number||Isotopic System||Mineral||Crystallization Age (Ma)||(+)||(-)||Inherited Age (Ma)||(+)||(-)||Metamorphic Age (Ma)||(+)||(-)||Reference(s)|

 |pPlom1a||ET 89-023||U-Pb||Zircon||1876.9||1||1||1822.5||1.1||1.1||Bertrand et al., 1993|

 Does not apply.

 Publications Available through SIGÉOM Examine